-- The paper should be a minimum of 5-6 pages and a maximum of 40 pages double-spaced; inclusive of appendices and references; but exclusive of the following: - Title/cover page; - Statement of assistance, and ethical conduct/IRB statement.2 - Table of contents - Double spaced typography. - Citations and references must be in APA Style only.
-Refer to APA Guidelines, and Perdue OWL for clarification on the APA Style Guide. - A maximum size limit for the electronic research paper is 1.8 Mb.
+- The paper should be a minimum of 5-6 pages and a maximum of 40 pages double-spaced; inclusive of appendices and references; but exclusive of the following: - Title/cover page; - o Statement of assistance, and ethical conduct/IRB statement.2 - o Table of contents - Double spaced typography. - Citations and references must be in APA Style only.
+Refer to APA Guidelines, and Perdue OWL for clarification on the APA Style Guide.